-Cleveland Clinic Florida's Department of Colorectal Surgery diagnoses and treats a broad array of diseases including colon cancer, inflammatory bowel disease, and functional disorders such as fecal incontinence.
+Cleveland Clinic Florida's Department of Colorectal Surgery diagnoses and treats a broad array of diseases including colon cancer, rectal cancer, inflammatory bowel disease, and functional disorders such as fecal incontinence.

-The department is world-renowned in achieving excellent outcomes and use of innovative and state-of-the-art treatments for colorectal conditions.
+The department is world-renowned for achieving excellent outcomes and using innovative state-of-the-art treatments for colorectal conditions.
 Colorectal surgeons use a collaborative team approach with other specialties to provide high-quality patient care.
 On a national level, the mortality index and length of stay are considerably below the expected norms.

 The Department of Colorectal Surgery is the largest colorectal surgery center in Florida and has the largest colorectal residency-training program in North America.

 To schedule an appointment, call 1.877.463.2010.Download our free Colonoscopy Fact Sheet.

 The nature of the practice of the Department of Colorectal Surgery is extremely diverse and the types of procedures performed are significantly different from the “average” colorectal surgeon’s practice.
 Inflammatory bowel disease, including mucosal ulcerative colitis and Crohn’s disease are some of the most common conditions managed in our department.

 In addition, the most challenging cancers, specifically those tumors located in the mid and lower thirds of the rectum, are another mainstay of our workload.
 Also, other complex problems such as fecal incontinence refractory to surgery, recurrent inflammatory bowel disease, recurrent carcinoma and complex anorectal surgery are conditions that we frequently manage.

 The Cleveland Clinic Florida staff continuously strives to introduce new ideas, techniques and technology into the armamentarium available to colorectal and general surgeons and gastroenterologists and therefore patients throughout the world.

 - Rectal Cancer